omarmiatello/telegram-api-generator/README.md

 /**
  * <p>This <a href="#available-types">object</a> represents an incoming update.<br>At most <strong>one</strong> of the optional parameters can be present in any given update.</p>
  *
- * @property update_id The update‘s unique identifier.
+ * @property update_id The update's unique identifier.
 Update identifiers start from a certain positive number and increase sequentially.
-This ID becomes especially handy if you’re using <a href="#setwebhook">Webhooks</a>, since it allows you to ignore repeated updates or to restore the correct update sequence, should they get out of order.
+This ID becomes especially handy if you're using <a href="#setwebhook">Webhooks</a>, since it allows you to ignore repeated updates or to restore the correct update sequence, should they get out of order.
 If there are no new updates for at least a week, then identifier of the next update will be chosen randomly instead of sequentially.
  * @property message <em>Optional</em>.
 New incoming message of any kind — text, photo, sticker, etc.
  * @property edited_message <em>Optional</em>.
 New version of a message that is known to the bot and was edited
  * @property channel_post <em>Optional</em>.
 New incoming channel post of any kind — text, photo, sticker, etc.